lorensen/VTKExamples/src/VTKFileFormats.md

     </PRectilinearGrid>
   </VTKFile>
 ```
+#### **PStructuredGrid**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* **PStructuredGrid** — The _PStructuredGrid_ element specifies the whole extent of the dataset and the number of ghost-levels by which the extents in the individual pieces overlap.
+The _PStructuredGrid_ element specifies the whole extent of the dataset and the number of ghost-levels by which the extents in the individual pieces overlap.
 The _PPoints_ element describes the type of array used to specify the point locations, but does not actually contain the data.
 Each _Piece_ element describes the extent of one piece and the file in which it is stored.
 ```xml
   <VTKFile type=”PStructuredGrid” ...>
     <PStructuredGrid WholeExtent=”x1 x2 y1 y2 z1 z2”